lauraGgit/OpenCourtSite/about.md

 - There are over 31,000 Supreme Court cases, with over 300,000 citations.

-- There 7,604 that appear to have no citations.
+- There are 7,604 that appear to have no citations.

-- The average case is linked to 10 other cases.
-(See updates for graphs of citations over time)
+- The average case cites about 10 cases and are cited about 10 times as well.
+In the 50 past years, cases cite an average of 18 cases and are cited an average of 10 times.

+####Number of Citations by year after 1880
+<iframe src="http://lgerhardt.com/OpenCourtSite/assets/d3.html" width="400" height="250" marginwidth="0" marginheight="0" seamless scrolling="no" frameborder="0"></iframe>

-- The longest "ancestry" between cases is 18.
+- The longest "ancestry" between cases is 35.
+In this case, ancestry is analagous to the network graph term of network diameter.
+Whereas, the average case has an ancestry of 7.35 long.

+- The first volume of the Supreme Court cases were actually from the colonial court of Pennsylvania.

+- There is a case named after a boat called "The Three Friends."
+It does not appear to have an opposing party.
+I guess that is what you would call frenemies.